MSRConnections/Azure-training-course/Day 2/3. Windows HPC Server 2012 Cluster/1. windows-hpc-install/README.md

 1. Click **Finish** to import the certificate.

-1. In the VM, log in to the [Windows Azure Management Portal](https://manage.windowsazure.com).
+1. In the VM, log in to the [Microsoft Azure Management Portal](https://manage.windowsazure.com).

 1. Click on the **Settings** tab to display management certificates associated with your subscription.